 We know that shifting policy starts with shifting narrative and culture.
 We work to center the stories of people directly impacted by this issue, in an effort to shift narrative and public opinion around voter disenfranchisement from one of ‘punishment for a crime or conviction status’ to one of unconstitutional disenfranchisement based in white supremacy and racism.

-Through social media campaigns, video storytelling, and traditional media, we want to ensure this work and these stories become a part of statewide and national conversations around rights restoration, voter disenfranchisement and suppression, and the importance of the 2020 election.
+Through social media campaigns, video storytelling, and traditional media, we want to ensure this work and these stories become a part of statewide and national conversations around rights restoration, voter disenfranchisement and suppression, and the importance of the upcoming election.

-We will use these stories and narratives to raise awareness of the the racial disparities around disenfranchisement, the social harms that result from disenfranchisement, and as a way to mobilize community members to become actively engaged in this effort- as we make our democracy truly representative by expanding the “we” in “We the People”, and bringing about the bold vision of the full ending of disenfranchisement in North Carolina.
+We will use these stories and narratives to raise awareness of the racial disparities around disenfranchisement, the social harms that result from disenfranchisement, and as a way to mobilize community members to become actively engaged in this effort- as we make our democracy truly representative by expanding the “we” in “We the People”, and bringing about the bold vision of the full ending of disenfranchisement in North Carolina.

 The North Carolina Second Chance Alliance